 Ready to buy your dream home?
 The home-buying process doesn’t have to be overwhelming.
 Buying a home is a significant investment, especially for first-time homebuyers who have never done this before, but our guide to buying your first home will make it easier.

 Once you buy your home, you’ll also have to insure it.
-Use Insurify to compare rates from different insurers and make sure your investment is protected.
+Use Insurify to compare homeowners insurance rates from different insurers and make sure your investment is protected.

 Buying a Home: The Basics